 All of our students in 2016/17 received a salary or funding while on placement.

 Our research covers a wide spectrum of activities, from fundamental physics to technological applications.
-We use and develop cutting-edge experimental and computational facilities in the University and in international laboratories and facilities around the world.
+It is organised into the following research groups and centres:

 - Astrophysics research group